 The aspect of statistics that allows us to make estimates and decisions is called inferential statistics.
 The two main statistical methods used in inferential statistics are confidence intervals and hypothesis tests.
 Given data about a particular population of interest, we can use these methods to generate conclusions!

 Let’s say that a large, public university wants to estimate the average SAT score of all of its admitted students.
 It’s a relatively large school, so the administrators do not have the time to ask each student their score.
 They begin by randomly selecting 100 students, and then they calculate the sample mean.
 This sample mean is what will be used to approximate the mean SAT score for the entire university.
 Obviously, the sample mean is only one value, so the chance that its value is equivalent to the population mean is extremely small.
-In addition, if we randomly select another 100 students and calculate that sample mean, it is high likely the two sample means will be different.
+In addition, if we randomly select another 100 students and calculate that sample mean, it is highly likely the two sample means will be different.
 So, the confidence interval solves this issue by taking into account the sample data and creating a set of values which is likely to contain the actual population mean.
 There are different formulas for these confidence intervals depending on the sample size, if there are one or two samples being compared, or if the samples contain values that are proportions or means.
 But for this particular example, the upper bound of the confidence interval is found by adding the confidence level value, z, times the sample standard deviation divided by the square root of the sample size to the sample mean.
 The lower bound is found by subtracting the previous value from the sample mean.
 The resulting confidence interval equation is then:

 As mentioned before, this effectively creates a range of values in which the actual population mean is likely to fall into.
 By using confidence intervals, we can be much more certain about locating the population mean than if we were to just base our guess off of a sample mean.

 Another useful statistical method is the hypothesis test.
 These tests are useful in situations where perhaps a company is trying to determine the efficiency of their product.
 In any hypothesis test, there is a null hypothesis and an alternative hypothesis.
 The null hypothesis is always the status quo: what is presumed to be true.
 The alternative hypothesis is then the hypothesis that we want to establish.
 For example, let’s imagine a scenario where a high school student wants to test if a coin is biased or not (if the chance of being heads is not exactly 50%).
 The null hypothesis would be that the proportion of heads equals 50%, and the alternative hypothesis would be the proportion of heads is not equal to 50%.
 Like confidence intervals, there are also different formulas for these hypothesis tests depending on different situations.
 However, the result of these formulas, or the test statistics, always come out to a decimal value, with which we can calculate a p-value.
 The formal definition of the p-value is the probability of attaining results as extreme or more extreme than the observed test statistic, provided that the null hypothesis is true (this is important).
 A lower p-value would then result in a higher chance of rejecting the null hypothesis, and a higher p-value would result in a lower chance of rejecting the null hypothesis.
 In most standard hypothesis tests, the tipping point is if the p-value is less than 0.05.
-If the p-value is less than 0.5, that means we reject the null hypothesis, and if the p-value is greater than 0.5, we we fail to reject it.
+If the p-value is less than 0.05, that means we reject the null hypothesis, and if the p-value is greater than 0.05, we fail to reject it.

 Especially in the medical setting, the usage of hypothesis testing is crucial.
 If the company wants to test the effects of their drug, a hypothesis test is almost certainly the way to go about the situation.
 After performing the test, researchers will know if their drug is truly effective or not, and they can begin the process of administering it to the public.